harrisdan10/hamsays/README.txt

 3. There will be a list of colors displayed for a short moment.
 4. Player will be asked to input colors shown, in the order they were shown ([R]ed, [G]reen, [Y]ellow, [B]lue).
 5. If correct, the difficulty will increase with each stage progression until winning the game.
 6. If incorrect, the game is over.

+// Troubleshooting //
+- On Mac, if you're having machine permissions issues, input the following command into your terminal: chmod +x ./run.sh

+- This will rectify any permissions issues your specific machine is having.